State-College-Plone/WebServerAuth/README.txt

     instance in the ZMI; it will be in '/your-plone-site/acl_users'.
 The configuration options are as follows:

-    Admit...
+    Recognize in Plone...

-        If you want to admit only a subset of the users your web server recognizes, select "Only users made within Plone", and use the *Users and Groups* page in *Site Setup* to create the users you want to admit.
-        Users you have not created will still be able to get past your web server's login prompt but will not be recognized by Plone.
+        *Only users made within Plone.* If you want to authenticate only some of the users your web server recognizes, select this option, and use the *Users and Groups* page in *Site Setup* to create the users you want to have recognized.
+Users you don't create will still be able to get past your web server's login prompt but will not be recognized by Plone.
+This option isn't recommended, because the UI is terrible: people will log in and apparently succeed, only to be greeted with a Plone page that still has a "Log In" link.

-        To admit everybody your web server admits, leave "Any user the web server authenticates" selected.
+        *Any user the web server authenticates.* To recognize everybody your web server recognize, leave this option selected.
+The downside of this is that, if you have user folders enabled, anybody your web server knows will be able to make one.

     Strip domain names from usernames